 Sherborne, Dorset, England, DT9 3PY

-April to October.
+April to late October.
 Daily except Monday and Friday.
-But open Bank Holiday Mondays.
-Open 11am, last admission 4:30pm.
+But open Bank Holiday Mondays and Good Friday.